LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 Maybe one reason Jesus responded to the leper in today's Gospel story is that he identified in some way with the man's condition.
 He too would be an outcast from his family and people.
 He would, in effect, be declared "unclean" and cast out of the city to be executed.
 When "examined" by the priests, he would be found unclean, not a true member of the community nor of the people's religion.

 Jesus cures the leper with a word and a touch.
 In many of his other miracles a simple word is sufficient.
-But here Jesus does the unthinkable; he touches the leper, making himself ritually unclean along with the leper.
+But here Jesus does the unthinkable.
+He touches the leper, making himself ritually unclean along with the leper.
 Jesus is "touched" by the leper's need, but Jesus too is like the leper and the touch identifies him with all lepers.

-We are disciples on a journey of hope.
+Jesus is a very difficult model to follow.
+But we are disciples on a journey of hope.
 Along the way, we often stumble and sometimes we wander off along the wrong paths.
-Ours is a journey of becoming whole, of growth, and of learning - learning that being his follower is not just something we do, it's what we are; learning that Eucharist is not just something that brings us nourishment and healing, but rather that which we must always strive to become.
+Ours is a journey of becoming whole, of growth, and of learning.
+It is learning that being his follower is not just something we do.
+It is what we are.
+It is learning that Eucharist is not just something that brings us nourishment and healing but rather that which we must always strive to become.